 Patchouli Fragrance – the most popular uses today

 With the rise in anxiety, depression across the globe, this plant and its uses are again gaining popularity increasingly.
-The most popular consumption happens in perfurmes, some of the best Indian incense sticks, best lasting agarbattis in India, patchouli dhoop sticks, patchouli incense sticks, patchouli essential oils, patchouli home fragrance oils and some of the world’s best known perfumes.
+The most popular consumption happens in perfumes, some of the best Indian incense sticks, best-lasting agarbattis in India, patchouli dhoop sticks, patchouli incense sticks, patchouli essential oils, patchouli home fragrance oils and some of the world’s best-known perfumes.
 These include: Thierry Mugler Angel, Jo Malonne Amber, Gucci by Gucci – the list is very long!

 Why people use Patchouli incense sticks or Patchouli dhoop sticks or even Patchouli home fragrances

 If you are suffering from anxiety, depression then additionally, this fragrance may add an alleviating feeling in you.
 Many people use patchouli incense sticks or patchouli dhoop sticks or even patchouli home fragrances to also induce positive energies and neutralizing foul odors.
 The fragrance due to its mild but lingering nature in diluted form (as used in patchouli incense sticks, patchouli masala incense sticks patchouli dhoop sticks, patchouli home fragrances and patchouli aroma oils) creates a sense of positivity in the user.